 "Always be closing"

 The more services extend our range, the more we overreach.
 We share more photos and videos than ever, using smartphones with ever increasing capacity in megapixels.
 But we never fall short of telecom bandwidth or storage, because there is always a service closing the gap.
 So we create even more content and share it even more with everyone, everywhere.
 Not just that.
 We come up with new ways of creating content, such as generative AI, which is very compute intensive, requiring a lot of electricity and processing power.
-But cloud computing will somehow close the gap.
+But cloud computing will somehow close the gap, using nuclear power plants if necessary.
 Businesses routinely make plans knowing there will be shortfalls in resources.
 They still go ahead because services close the gaps with leases, loans, and lines of credit, college graduates, and flexible terms on office space.
 Those services in turn depend on other services to close their gaps and reduce operational risks.
 We have high schools for colleges, construction companies for commercial real estate, and reinsurance for insurance.
 Services are always closing the gap between possibilities and impossibilities.

-Part 3 Scale and spread
+3 Scale and spread

 Bus and train schedules are betting on enough people in a population deciding not to walk or drive.
 Airlines are audacious enough to think enough of those people won't (or can't) take the bus or train.
 Hotels are betting on enough of them not having a place to stay.
 Restaurants stock up daily with perishable items, betting that, on any given day, enough people in a population, including visitors, will not cook meals or go hungry.
 VISA and Mastercard bet on enough of those meals not being paid with notes and coins.
 We can infect human populations with new ideas of not doing or not having.
 Take Swapfiets, for example; a bike rental service.
 It was audacious enough to offer bicycles on monthly subscriptions in the Netherlands – a country already with more bicycles than people.
 But it paid off.
 Enough people got infected with the idea.